Your belief in human rights for all, forever, can live on.

 Your retirement funds: for saving and giving

-You can be an enduring voice for freedom and justice by making a gift of retirement funds to Amnesty International.
+You can be an enduring voice for freedom and justice by giving retirement funds to Amnesty International.

-Naming a charity as the beneficiary of your registered retirement savings plan or retirement income fund is easy to do and can be highly beneficial.
-Simply contact the financial institution managing your retirement plan and sign a declaration (known as a “beneficiary form”) naming Amnesty International Canadian Section (English Speaking) as the beneficiary of the plan.
+Naming a charity as the beneficiary of your registered retirement savings plan or retirement income fund is easy and beneficial.
+Contact the financial institution managing your retirement plan and sign a declaration (known as a “beneficiary form”) naming Amnesty International: Canadian Section (English Speaking) as the inheritor.

-You can choose to name Amnesty International as the primary beneficiary, or as a secondary beneficiary in the event that your spouse or other primary recipient should pass on before you.
-It is not necessary to amend your will in order to take advantage of this option, and designating a charitable beneficiary does not affect your own use of the retirement funds in any way.
-The after-tax amount of funds remaining in the account upon your demise will go to supporting the cause you believe in, and your estate will receive a charitable donation tax receipt for the full amount of the gift.
+You can name Amnesty International as the primary or secondary beneficiary if your spouse or another primary recipient should pass on before you.
+It is unnecessary to amend your Will to take advantage of this option, and designating a charity does not affect your use of the retirement funds.

 Two ways to make a gift of an RRSP or RRIF

-1. Name Amnesty International – Canadian Section (English Speaking) as the designated beneficiary.
-You can do so with your financial institution on a designated form.
+1. Name Amnesty International-Canadian Section (English Speaking) as the designated beneficiary.
+You can do so with your financial institution on a prescribed form.

-In both cases, Amnesty International will issue a charitable receipt to your estate.
-By naming Amnesty International as a beneficiary, you will also avoid probate tax and ensure that funds are available to help address critical human rights issues as quickly as possible.
+Amnesty International will issue a charitable receipt to your estate in both cases.
+By naming Amnesty International as the beneficiary, you will also avoid probate tax and ensure that funds are available to help address critical human rights issues as quickly as possible.

-If you choose to withdraw money from your retirement fund during your lifetime to make a donation to Amnesty International, we recommend that you carefully review the tax implications with your financial advisor.
+Suppose you withdraw money from your retirement fund during your lifetime to donate to Amnesty International.
+In that case, we recommend carefully reviewing the tax implications with your financial advisor.

 A gift of life insurance

-You can be an enduring voice for freedom and justice by making a gift of life insurance to Amnesty International.
+You can be an enduring voice for freedom and justice by giving life insurance to Amnesty International.

-Depending on how you structure your gift, you can realize significant tax advantages during your lifetime— or benefit your estate.
+Depending on how you structure your gift, you can realize significant tax advantages during your lifetime.
 Remember, your life insurance needs can change.
 Once your children become self-sufficient, your life insurance coverage may no longer be needed for the purpose it was originally purchased.

-Life insurance does not diminish your estate, because the death benefit is paid by the insurance company.
+Life insurance does not diminish your estate because the insurance company pays the death benefit.

 Gifts of life insurance can be made in three ways:

-- Change an existing life insurance policyIf you no longer need to provide financial security for your heirs, you can change the name of the beneficiary to Amnesty International.
+1. Change an existing life insurance policy.
+You no longer need to provide financial security for your heirs; you can change the beneficiary’s name to Amnesty International.
 We cannot offer an immediate tax receipt to you.
-However, after death, your estate will get a charitable donation receipt for the proceeds of the policy.
+However, after death, your estate will get a charitable donation receipt for the policy’s proceeds.
 This can offset income tax payable on your estate’s final tax return.
 In addition, your thoughtful gift will not be subject to probate taxes.

-You can purchase a new life insurance policy to support Amnesty International.
-By designating Amnesty International as owner and beneficiary of the new policy, you will receive an income tax receipt for your annual premium payments.
-If you name Amnesty International as beneficiary only, you will not receive an income tax receipt for your annual premium payments but your estate will receive a tax receipt for the face value of your policy.
+3. Purchase a new life insurance policy.
+You can purchase a new insurance policy to support Amnesty International.
+By designating Amnesty International as the owner and beneficiary of the new policy, you will receive an income tax receipt for your annual premium payments.
+Suppose you name Amnesty International as a beneficiary only.
+In that case, you will not receive an income tax receipt for your yearly premium payments, but your estate will receive a tax receipt for the face value of your policy.

 Amnesty International will provide information and assistance to you on this and other ways you can support our work.
 However, we strongly encourage you to seek independent advice when making charitable gifts of annuities, securities, property, life insurance, wills, trusts, contracts and other legal agreements.